jagdriver/SnakeFlash/README.md

 - ### Automated Certificate handling <a name="certgen"></a>

 ## Prerequisites <a name="prerequisites"></a>

+prerequisites:
+1. Mac or Linux pc
-prerequisites: Mac, Windows or Linux, Visual Studio Code with some extensions (free).
+2. Visual Studio Code with some extensions (free).
+3. Arduino development environment

 ### ESP hardware <a name="esphardware"></a>